 - size of your energy load (MWh per year)

 - when you use your energy (load profile) e.g. 9am to 5pm weekdays only, evenings, weekends

 - ability to enter into a contract for power for a minimum of 7 or more years (noting the longer the contract, the lower the power price) or ideally from 10 to 15 years duration

 The Business Renewables Centre Australia (BRC-A) is an initiative supported by the Victorian government to facilitate the aggregation of power purchasing agreements and to provide a line of sight between energy sellers and buyers.
-The BRC-A will also have tools and guidance for those businesses contemplating this solution.
+The BRC-A will also have tools and guidance for those businesses considering this.

-In 2018, the City of Melbourne concluded an aggregated PPA involving 14 off-taker s.
-Click here to read more about the lessons learnt from the project.
+In 2018, the City of Melbourne concluded an aggregated PPA involving 14 off-takers.
+Read more about the project.

-Aggregated procurement is a centralised purchasing model where two or more organisations (or a third party on behalf of those organisations) join together to combine their needs and leverage negotiating strength.
+This is a centralised purchasing model where two or more organisations (or a third party on behalf of those organisations) join to combine their needs and leverage negotiating strength.
 Participating businesses share the costs of legal, accounting and procurement advisors.

-Progressive energy purchasing involves forming a framework agreement under which electricity is purchased in ‘blocks’ at different times, rather than purchasing all electricity requirements at once at a single price.
+This involves forming a framework agreement under which electricity is bought in ‘blocks’ at different times, rather than buying all electricity requirements at once at a single price.
 By buying blocks of electricity, a business can secure low prices as they arise in the market and avoid renewing a contract at ‘the high’ and locking in high prices.
 It is a variation of the standard purchasing model that spreads the timing risk, allowing the electricity buyer to benefit from ‘averaging in’ or what is also known as ‘portfolio insurance’.